margkam/the-dismal-science/process.md

 An interactive tooltip shows the data values on hover.

 _Third Chart_
+After seeing in the second chart that the yield curve inverted and investment declined recently, the user might wonder why.
+According to our economic training and reliable sources like the Fed, these economic indicators reflect uncertainty in the business world about the future of trade - uncertainty influenced by the trade war that President Trump has begun with China.

+We wanted to communicate to the user the importance of international cooperation and free trade for promoting economic growth.
+In leiu of economic diagrams showing deadweight loss and other economic concepts, we chose to visualize the interconnectedness of the world through free trade agreements (FTA's) signed.
+Our dream is to one day link this chart to a visualization of trade volume over time for selected countries.

+FTA's can be bilateral (between 2 countries) or multilateral (between more than 2 countries).
+In vis terms, our dataset was a hypergraph, with some edges connecting multiple nodes.
+To represent this hypergraph, we show a link between each pair of nodes connected by a given edge.
+In the context of free trade, this is sensible because while many countries may sign one trade agreement, they don't do 3- or 4-way trades of goods after signing.
+Purchase of goods occurs between just two countries at a time.

+We used a dendrogram for visual interest, with hierarchical edge bundling to reduce clutter and facilitate discernment between trade amongst and trade within large geographical regions.
+Our inspiration and code tutorial was from Mike Bostock at https://observablehq.com/@d3/hierarchical-edge-bundling.
+We wrote a couple of python scripts to parse the raw dataset and create the hierarchy we needed.

+Clicking on countries filters the data by those countries.
+Data shown can be cumulative or for just the selected year.

+The quantity of edges in the dendrogram surprised us.
+Initially there were over 17000.
+The occlusion problem and slow rendering time motivated us to implement the filtering we described, by year and by country.

 ## Implementation:
 _Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements._